 Cultural competence is respectful of acts of understanding between us and the people and is open to different cultural perspectives, strengthening cultural security, and working towards equality of opportunity.
 V. On the power of knowledge, Ti is a member of the community and a wide range of people based on their understanding of the uses.

-What are cultural competencies?
-This article describes cultural competence and how to evaluate it at the individual and organizational level.
-This article also uses a cultural competency framework as a unique approach to the design and development of high impact diversity education.
+What are the cultural competencies?
+This article describes cultural competence and how to evaluate it at the individual and organizational levels.
+This article also uses a cultural competency framework as a unique approach to the design and development of high-impact diversity education.

 What is cultural competence?

 In Canada, we have talked for a long time about the importance of respecting diversity and embracing different cultures as part of the social structure of our society.
 However, the term, cultural competence is a relatively new concept to many.

 A digital drawing of colored hands approaching each other

 Over the past two or three decades, we have tried to challenge and address injustice, racism, exclusion, and discrimination through the law, awareness-raising, rights education, and a biased curriculum.
 Cultural competence strengthens and creates this work.